UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 ```

 The asterisk (\*) preceding "main" is used to indicate the currently checked out branch in your local repository.
-When you run certain Git commands, such as `git status` or `git branch`, Git will display information about the
-current branch you are working on, and indicate which branch is currently checked out with an asterisk.
+Another way to find out which branch you have checked out is to run `git status`.

 > #### `main` is just a branch
 >